Seagate/cortx-experiments/daos-cortx/docs/setup_daos.md

 # DAOS installation methods

-There are three ways to install daos server and client on your machine.
+There are three ways to install a daos server and client on your machine.
 - RPM based
 - DOCKER
 - Source build method